 - That the defendant is over 18 years old or older and commits third degree assault on a child less than 11 years old and has been convicted of the same or similar crime in the last 3 years. §120.12 of the New York Penal Code and is a Class E Felony.

-A defendant charged with an aggravated assault needs to reach out to an experienced law firm such as the Law Office of Bukh & Associates, PLLC, which is known for its success in criminal defense in such serious cases.
+A defendant charged with an aggravated assault needs to reach out to an experienced law firm such as the Law Office of Bukh Law Firm, PLLC, which is known for its success in criminal defense in such serious cases.
 There is no need to stand alone against this type of serious with serious penalties, our experienced criminal defense are able and ready to help and can be contacted 24 hours a day.